-- Ensure your child plays with age-appropriate playing apparatus to prevent the risk of injuries and accidents.
+- Ensure your child plays with age-appropriate playing apparatus as an injury prevention measure.

 - Children between ages two and five have lesser upper body strength and proper hand grip size than older ones.
-So, prevent them from playing with heavy, unleveled playground equipment as it may prove unsafe (2).
+So, prevent them from playing with heavy, unleveled playground equipment and involving in strenuous physical activity.

 4. Ensure Safe Surfaces And Surfacing Of Playground Equipment:

-- Prevent your child from playing on non-impact absorbing ground surfaces, such as gravel, concrete, asphalt, grass, or dirt, as it increases the risk of sudden falls.
+- As a fall prevention safety measure, prevent your child from playing on non-impact absorbing ground surfaces, such as gravel, concrete, asphalt, grass, or dirt.

 - The surfacing needs to be at least six feet wide in all directions and 12 inches in depth, around any playing equipment.
 Surfacing may have to be more than six feet based on the height of the apparatus.